bahsaibe/SebastienVillersPortfolio/content/_index.md

+Game development graduate combining creativity and technical skills, inspired by both video games and film.
-Hi !
-Welcome to my personnal site.
+Welcome to my portfolio, where I share the projects I’m working on.